Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 The JRNY platform from Bowflex offers tailored workouts and on-demand classes with talented fitness professionals in conjunction with Bowflex machines like the treadmill, Max Trainer or Velocore bike.
 Or you can choose to stream shows from Netflix, HBO Max, Hulu, Amazon Prime Video and Disney+ to inspire you to push through one more mile.

-FitOn App (Free; app.fitonapp.com)
+FitOn App (free; app.fitonapp.com)

 Although you can upgrade to FitOn Pro for a cost of $125 per year for access to personalized meal plans, recipes and premium music, amazingly, the majority of content on FitOn is totally free.
-That includes workouts featuring dance, strength, cardio, circuits, pilates, kickboxing and more.
-They even have a collection of workouts specially designed for those who live in small spaces.
+That includes workouts featuring dance, strength, cardio, circuits, Pilates, kickboxing and more.
+There’s even a collection of workouts specially designed for those who live in small spaces.

 The Freeletics app is an AI-based coach that can adapt to your unique circumstances, including the size of your workout space, to design customized workouts.
-Mix cardio and strength moves in their hybrid workouts that fit easily into your busy life and be completed anywhere.
+Mix cardio and strength moves in hybrid workouts that fit easily into your busy life and can be completed anywhere.